3/4/2025

 Analyst, Needham

-Okay, okay.
+Okay.
+Okay.
 That was helpful.
 Thanks for that.
-And then I wanted to ask on NVE.
+And then I wanted to ask on NPE.
 So, you know, you're noting order patterns are stable.
-The quarter was pretty strong at 20 million in dollar terms.
-So, you know, is that a good starting point if, you know, against the backdrop of orders or depends on being stable or is there any like mixed dynamic that we should be aware of that would, you know, materially change kind of quarterly expectations.
+The quarter was pretty strong at $20 million in dollar terms.
+So, you know, is that a good starting point if, you know, against the backdrop of orders, order payments being stable?
+Or is there any, like, mixed dynamic that we should, you know, be aware of that would, you know, materially change kind of quarterly expectations?
 Thanks so much.

 speaker